-Tracking a History of Arrowheads at Fort McCoy, Wisconsin
+Tracking a history of arrowheads at Fort McCoy, Wisconsin

 An article compiled by CEMML and the Fort McCoy Directorate of Public Works Environmental Division Natural Resources Branch walks through the history of arrow heads found at Fort McCoy, Wisconsin and what they can tell us about the Native American peoples that utilized them.